 Some baselayers have high collars and are generally geared more towards winter use, so may be too warm to wear in the summer months.

 A lighter baselayer with a lower collar is more suitable for warmer weather and can be worn with a high-collared jersey/jacket and neck warmer when the mercury drops.

 The bottom of the baselayer is just as important as the top and it’s worthwhile looking for one that extends down a little further than the typical top.

-It doesn’t necessarily need to be a cycling-specific cut but a baselayer with a longer body provides more coverage, but also more material to overlap, so you’re less likely to be exposed if your jersey rides up or shorts slide down.
+It doesn’t necessarily need to be a cycling-specific cut, but a baselayer with a longer body provides more coverage and also more material to overlap, so you’re less likely to be exposed if your jersey rides up or shorts slide down.

 Meanwhile, an articulated cut will ensure the sleeves follow the bend of your elbows when you’re in an active position on the bike, rather than being left straight.
 This is generally comfier and prevents the fabric from riding up or bunching.

 Thumb loops on long-sleeve baselayers can help keep your hands warmer in winter.
 They are also great for holding your sleeves in place when you’re layering up or wearing winter gloves on top.

 For the most part, baselayers can be thrown in the wash with the rest of your gear, but given that they’re usually made of soft materials it’s best to avoid washing them in the same load as garments with Velcro because snags can potentially ruin a baselayer.

 If you’re worried about snags, consider using a wash bag (or, if you don’t have one, a pillowcase also works).